Maurice James Davis, Columbiana, Ohio

 Maurice was a veteran of the United States Army having served during WWII and had worked as a Sheet Metal Worker at R.S.M.
 Youngstown.

-He is survived by his wife, Marilyn Bowser Davis; two sons, Michael Davis of Canfield and Larry Davis of Columbiana; six grandchildren and eleven great grandchildren.
+He is survived by his wife, Marilyn Bowser Davis; two sons, Michael Davis of Canfield and Larry Davis of Columbiana; six grandchildren and 11 great-grandchildren.

 He was preceded in death by a son, James Davis; a daughter, Linda Drotleff and several sisters.